igor-couto/wordle-clone/README.md

 - C#
 - .NET 8
 - Swagger

+### Why this stack?
+I consciously chose to use vanilla HTML, CSS, and JavaScript for the frontend.
+This decision was guided by a preference for simplicity and efficiency.
+In an era where JavaScript frameworks are increasingly ubiquitous, there's a tendency to default to using these tools for even the most straightforward tasks.
+I believe that not every project requires such complexity.
+By sticking to the fundamentals of web development, this project maintains a lean and straightforward codebase, free from unnecessary dependencies and the overhead that comes with heavier frameworks.
+This approach allows for easier understanding, modification, and maintenance of the code, making it a practical choice for a game like Wordle.

 ## Contributing
 Contributions to the project are welcome!
 To contribute, simply fork the repository and create your feature branch.
 Once you've made your changes, submit them via a pull request for review.